 Breathing is the one thing that will, without fail, calm me down.
-But it’s the one thing I most often forget to do.
+But, it’s the one thing I most often forget to do.
 Whenever I’m feeling anxious, I become acutely aware that I feel like I’m not getting enough air.
 So, I have to stop and focus on my breath.
-In for 5 seconds, hold for 7 seconds, out for as long as I can.
+Breathe in for 5 seconds, hold for 7 seconds, out for as long as I can.
 Even after two rounds of this, I start to feel better and much more relaxed.
 Controlling my breathing takes my mind off of whatever is sending me into a panic and instantly works to help ease that anxiety.

 2) Drink water

 Staying hydrated is one of the easiest, yet one of the most overlooked, ways to practice self-care.
 Keep a bottle of water with you at all times (bonus points if it’s reusable).
-Drinking water increases your energy, makes you less tired, flushes out all the toxins in your body.
-It’s good for your immune system too.
+Drinking water increases your energy, makes you less tired, and flushes out all of the toxins in your body.
+It’s great for your immune system too.
 There are no downsides and it requires minimal effort!
 What could be better?

 3) Get enough sleep + stick with a sleep schedule

 When I don’t get enough sleep, my anxiety spikes.
-Or I’m super lethargic at work.
+Or, I’m super lethargic at work.
 Either way, not enough sleep = not a happy Alex.
 Some people can function on 4-5 hours of sleep (why can’t I be like them?!) but I need at least 8-9.
 Find your happy place and stick with it.
 Bonus points if you can keep your sleep schedule going over the weekend too, no matter how much you want to sleep in.

 4) Go outside